 Understanding Medicare can be a confusing process, especially for those of us who are entirely new to it.
-There are dozens of plan options, covered services, and health insurance terms that can be overwhelming if you’re learning about Medicare for the first time.
+There are dozens of plan options and health insurance terms that can be overwhelming if you’re learning about Medicare for the first time.
 What’s important to know is that if you’re confused, you’re not alone!
-We’re here to break down the basics of Medicare to help you get started.
+We’re here to break down the basics of Medicare.
 Keep reading for more information and answers to the most frequently asked questions about Medicare.

-- Medicare is a federal health insurance program meant to provide healthcare to seniors aged 65+, younger people with disabilities, and people diagnosed with End Stage Renal Disease (kidney failure) or Amyotrophic Lateral Sclerosis (ALS).
+- Medicare is a federal health insurance program that provides healthcare to seniors aged 65+, younger people with disabilities, and people diagnosed with End-Stage Renal Disease (kidney failure) or Amyotrophic Lateral Sclerosis (ALS).

 - Part A and Part B of Original Medicare do not cover prescription drugs, but Medicare Prescription Drug Plans (Part D) and Medicare Advantage (Part C) do.

-- While there is no legal mandate, it is strongly recommended to have supplemental coverage to help with the benefit gaps and cost-sharing requirements found in Original Medicare.
+- While there is no legal mandate, we recommend purchasing supplemental coverage to help with the benefit gaps and cost-sharing requirements found in Original Medicare.

 - Supplemental coverage is available through Medicare Advantage (Part C) or Medigap policies.